jcoliver/lifeR/cran-comments.md

 # Resubmission
 This is an update.
 In this version I have:

-* Replaced ggmap with leaflet for creating maps
+* Replaced ggmap with tidyterra for creating maps

 # R CMD check results